IMI Accreditation Light Vehicle Inspection

 The IMI Light Vehicle Inspection route (formerly known as ATA Accreditation) is designed for technicians whose job role involves the inspection, maintenance and repair of light vehicles.
 If you don't hold a relevant level 3 qualification that is recognised by the DVSA for you to become an MOT tester for class 3, 4, 5 or 7 vehicles; then this accreditation is an alternative.

 This is for skilled and experienced technicians who are of a standard to complete the assessment only with no training.

-When will I start and how long will it take?
+When will I start the course and how long will it take?

-This assessment has various start dates throughout the year and will take one day to complete.
+This assessment has flexible start dates throughout the year and will take one day to complete.